Posts

 Permanent Makeup and Tattoo removal at home

 Trying to Remove or Lighten Permanent Makeup at Home?
 Let’s Talk About What Actually Works.
 If you’ve had permanent makeup or microblading that didn’t turn out the way you hoped, you’re not alone.
 A quick online search will bring up dozens of over-the-counter acids, creams, and “tattoo lightening” solutions that promise to fade or remove pigment at home.
 Here’s the short version: none of them work.
-Common Over-the-Counter Acids & Products People Try People often experiment with: Glycolic acid Lactic acid Salicylic acid Retinol or vitamin A derivatives Chemical peels “Tattoo fading” creams or serums These products can exfoliate the surface of the skin, but tattoo pigment sits much deeper , in the dermis.
+Common Over-the-Counter Acids & Products People Try People often experiment with: Glycolic acid Lactic acid Salicylic acid Retinol or vitamin A derivatives Chemical peels “Tattoo fading” creams or serums These products will exfoliate the surface of the skin, but tattoo pigment sits much deeper , in the dermis.
 Over-the-counter products simply cannot penetrate deep enough to affect permanent makeup or microblading pigment in any meaningful way.
 At best, they may cause temporary redness or irritation.
-At worst, they can damage the skin barrier, cause disc...
+At worst, they can damage the skin barrier, cause d...

-Chemotherapy and Brow Loss for men
+Cancer, Chemotherapy and Brow Loss for men

 Image